How long is the service life of composite oxygen bottles that conform to DOT-E-8162?

 Prepare for the ASA Cabin Atmosphere Control System Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam today!

-The service life of composite oxygen bottles that conform to DOT-E-8162 is indeed 15 years or 10,000 filling cycles, whichever occurs first.
-This standard is designed to ensure safety and reliability in the use of these bottles throughout their lifespan.
+The service life of composite oxygen bottles that conform to DOT-E-8162 is 15 years or 10,000 filling cycles, whichever occurs first.
+This designation reflects regulatory and safety standards established by the Department of Transportation for composite materials used in pressure vessels.

 Subscribe